 Medicare won’t cover raised toilet seats.
 These raised seats are considered convenience items.
 Fortunately, these items are easy to find and inexpensive.
 These seats assist with using and getting up from the toilet more easily.

 Safety frames and risers

 These items make bathroom visits more accessible and more convenient.
 While Medicare doesn’t consider these items medically necessary, they help reduce the risk of falling.

-Like grab bars, many Medicare beneficiaries will require these shower safely.
+Like grab bars, many Medicare beneficiaries will require these to shower safely.
 But like Grab Bars, Medicare doesn’t consider these items medically necessary.
 Most shower chairs are affordable.
 They start at about $15 bucks.
 If you want a more deluxe model, you could pay $350 or more.

 A transfer bench is also called a shower bench.
-This item fits in the bathroom and allows seniors to easily transition in and out of the shower.
+This item fits in the bathroom and allows seniors to transition in and out of the shower easily.
 These can be necessary safety equipment.
 However, they are considered convenience devices.
 Thus Medicare will not cover them.
 Fortunately, you can purchase one of these for under $20.
 If you want a more complex model, it can cost $200 or more dollars.